lifelong-learning-systems/tella/README.md

 optional arguments:
   -h, --help            show this help message and exit --lifetime-idx LIFETIME_IDX
-                        The index, starting at zero, of the first lifetime to run.Use this to skip lifetimes or run a specific lifetime other than the first. (default: 0) --num-lifetimes NUM_LIFETIMES
+                        The index, starting at zero, of the first lifetime to run.
+Use this to skip lifetimes or run a specific lifetime other than the first. (default: 0) --num-lifetimes NUM_LIFETIMES
                         Number of lifetimes to execute. (default: 1) --num-parallel-envs NUM_PARALLEL_ENVS
-                        Number of environments to run in parallel inside of task variant blocks.This enables the use of multiple CPUs at the same time for running environment logic, via vectorized environments.
+                        Number of environments to run in parallel inside of task variant blocks.
+This enables the use of multiple CPUs at the same time for running environment logic, via vectorized environments.
                         (default: 1)
   --log-dir LOG_DIR     The root directory for the l2logger logs produced. (default: ./logs)